 3. Mold and Mildew

 Wet crawl space conditions are ideal for mold and mildew growth.
 A warm space with plenty of water causes the rapid growth of mold and mildew colonies along the walls, floors, and insulation.
-These colonies can release mold spores into the air, which is then airborne and carried up into the home.
+These colonies can release mold spores into the air, which then become airborne and are carried up into the home.
 A shocking amount of the air in your home is actually pulled directly up from the crawl space, so if the air in your crawl space is full of wet, moldy, musty air, your home will be full of the same smelly, low-quality air.

 4. Wood Rot

 In the same way that mold and mildew spread in wet crawl space conditions, so can wood rot.
-These wet conditions encourage various types of fungi to attack the wooden beams, supports, and frame of your home.
+These wet conditions encourage various types of fungi to attack the wooden beams, supports, and the frame of your home.
 If the situation is not properly addressed, this rot can threaten the integrity of your home and reduce its value.